Logo-stateuniv

 William and Mary loved of old, Hark Upon the Gale!
 Hear the thunder of our chorus, Alma Mater Hail!
 The word hark can be interpreted two ways, as “to listen” and “to think back on something.”
 The word gale is usually defined as a “very strong wind” but can also mean “a noisy outburst.”
 So one can interpret this in two ways, both seem quite appropriate to the college.
 Hark Upon the Gale!
 Listen to the strong wind!
 Remember our actions!
 Put in more direct terms: Feel our impact!

 A university’s charge is not just to teach facts, formulas, and procedures.
 The true mark of a university is how well it can help to mold and meld the nubile minds of freshmen into cogent, prepared, and mature adults ready to start the path towards leading the future.
-Many universities accomplish this, but to varying degrees.
-William and Mary meets this charge to the highest degree.

 Faculty

-William and Mary encourages students to develop a very well-rounded educational base while at the college.
+Students are encouraged to develop a very well-rounded educational base while at the college.
 It requires that students take classes in all of the different types of disciplines, but leaves the students a lot of flexibility when it comes to choosing which specific courses to take.
 For example, the requirements don’t say students must take one course in the English department; one of the requirements is for students to take one course in literature and history of the arts, of which many English department courses qualify.

 My freshman seminar was in the music department and was called “Sound and Image.”
 The course explored the relation between the two, specifically sound and music used in movies.
 We watched plenty of films for the course and spent time training our brains to listen to movies rather than watch movies.
 It was a fascinating process, and I can credit that course with advancing my writing and critical thinking skills more than any other course I took at W&M.”